matthewwall/weewx-interceptor/readme.txt

 OpenWrt has a similar configuration.

 1b) If you run your own nameserver, add an entry to your DNS configuration.
-Here is a sample configuration for bind9 to hijack traffic from the acurite internet bridge:
+For example, a bind9 configuration looks something like this:

 In the file /etc/bind/named.conf.local: